AeolusUX/dArkOS/README.md

 access to over 64,000 packages you can install via the Debian Advanced Package Tool (APT).
 Want to build the latest testing or bleeding edge release of Debian?
 See the notes below on how to accomplish this.

 **Building instructions:**
-   - Suggested Environment - Ubuntu or related variants, version 24.04 or newer \
+   - Suggested Environment - Ubuntu or related variants, version 24.04 or newer.
+Windows Subsystem for Linux (WSL) is not supported and will not work due to no support for chroot. \
      Because chroot is used in this process, heavy use of sudo is made.
 To reduce the possibility of priviledge issues, \
      it's best to be able to execute sudo without needing a password.
 This can be done using one of the 2 methods below.
       - Method 1: - Open a Terminal window and type `sudo visudo` \